 Driving the brutal South Colony Road to Broken Hand Peak in Colorado

-Broken Hand Peak is a high mountain peak reaching an elevation of 3,483m (11,427ft) above sea level, located in Saguache County, Colorado.
-Situated in the heart of the Sangre de Cristo Mountains, the drive along South Colony Road (Forest Road 120) is known as one of the most technical and rugged tracks in the state.
+Broken Hand Peak is a high mountain peak at an elevation of 3,483m (11,427ft) above sea level, located in Saguache County, in the US state of Colorado.

 | Road facts: Broken Hand Peak | |